johnadewumi1/Remediate_Public_S3/README.md

 Note: The Amazon SNS topic must be in the same Region as your AWS Config service.

-## Research about Amazon EventBridge, below is the procedure .
+## Amazon EventBridge with SNS Topic setup, below is the procedure .

 1. Choose Create rule
 2. In Define Pattern, choose Event pattern.